openEOPlatform/documentation/getting-started/javascript/index.md

 # Get started with the openEO JavaScript Client

 ::: tip Note
-You need to [become part of the openEO Platform "early adopter" program](https://openeo.cloud/#adopters) to access the processing infrastructure.
+To access the processing infrastructure you need an openEO Platform account.
+Read all about the service offering including our free trial offer [here](https://openeo.cloud/#plans).
 :::

 ## Installation